How long you live is a function of many factors, including your mindset. You can will yourself to death -- or will yourself to a longer healthspan.

 #5) Diet: There is truth to the saying that “You are what you eat.”
 Do you eat whatever you want, whenever you want?
 Are you overweight, eating way too much sugar?
 Have you intentionally shaped your diet, with a no-sugar/keto or vegan diet?
 Or have you explored and mastered intermittent fasting to maximize your energy and longevity?

-#6) Exercise: Along with your mindset, sufficient sleep, and a healthy diet, exercise is fundamental to longevity.
+#6) Exercise: Along with your mindset, sufficient sleep, and a healthy diet, exercise is key to longevity.
 The latest research on longevity makes it clear that increasing muscle mass is critical.
 At one end of the spectrum, you don’t exercise at all.
 But at the other end, you consider exercise a must.
 You exercise at least three times each week, for example interval training and weightlifting.
 Perhaps you even take peptides to manipulate your growth hormones to increase muscle mass.

 Do you desire a Longevity Mindset?
 Where can you improve?
 What would it take to improve?